 In this article, we have compiled various data ranging from changes in supply chain visibility management to emerging technologies in the industry.
-We’ve also tackled a few of the most common challenges that supply chain professionals encounter today.
+We’ve also tackled a few of the best inventory management software that supply chain professionals use.
 This way, you have a clearer view regarding the state of the industry as well as identify what you can do to remain competitive in terms of supply chain management.

 The supply chain is a crucial part of various industries.
 So much so, that many companies say it is what enables them to grow their business.
 Moreover, some believe it to be one of the top drivers of customer service improvement in the modern business landscape.

 So, it comes as no surprise that the supply chain market size is continually increasing.
 Professionals are now investing more in SCM strategies that will allow them to cut costs, automate processes, as well as expand their reach.

 Supply chain statistics show that over the past few years, there have been many changes in industry processes.
 Consequently, the priorities and growth initiatives of companies have also evolved.

 In the coming years, you will see that supply chain professionals will pay more attention to improving service quality and performance management.
 Moreover, we can expect that many companies will soon become more proactive in reinforcing supply chain processes using analytics.